Refinance Home Loan Singapore: When & How in 2026 | Nexus

 The 3-Month Notice Rule

-Almost every Singapore bank requires 3 months written notice before you redeem a loan at the end of its lock-in.
-Miss this window and the bank either delays your switch or charges a notice-period penalty equal to a full quarter of interest.
+Almost every Singapore bank wants 3 months written notice before you redeem a loan at the end of its lock-in.
+Miss that window and the bank either delays your switch or charges a notice-period penalty equal to a full quarter of interest.
 Start the refinance conversation 4 months before lock-in expiry and you serve notice with room to spare.

-If your lock-in has already expired, the rule does not apply — you can refinance immediately.
-The same is true if you are inside lock-in but selling the property; the redemption penalty (typically 1.5% of the outstanding balance) only applies to refinances, not to genuine sales.
+If your lock-in has already expired, the rule does not apply.
+You can refinance immediately.
+The same goes if you are inside lock-in but selling the property.
+The redemption penalty (typically 1.5% of the outstanding balance) only applies to refinances, not to genuine sales.

 The Refinancing Timeline

 A standard private property refinance runs about 8 weeks from first conversation to disbursement.
-The new bank coordinates with your existing bank, your conveyancing lawyer, and CPF if applicable.
-Your CPF OA deductions pause briefly during changeover and resume once the new mortgage charge is registered.
+The new bank coordinates with your existing bank, your conveyancing lawyer, and CPF if it applies.
+Your CPF OA deductions pause briefly during the changeover and resume once the new mortgage charge is registered.

 Week 1: Confirm lock-in date and gather rates